justinpecott/breadcrumbs/README.md

-# Breadcrumbs: Archiving and Summarizing Your Stars and Page from Feedbin 🍔
+# Breadcrumbs: Archiving and Summarizing Your Stars and Pages from Feedbin 🍔

 A Python tool to archive your Feedbin starred articles and Pages feed entries with automatic AI-powered summaries using Kagi's Universal Summarizer.